 It is a well-understood fact that we live an era of technological explosion where hundreds of technologies materialize every year replacing the antique ones.
 Sticking to a set of technologies and innovating in them for years is not a possibility anymore in a majority of the cases.

 To thrive successfully in the business world, it is important to move with the trends.
 In other words, as better technologies eventuate, the wisdom is in the adoption of those technologies into your product development lifecycle.
-Having said that, it should be noted that the adoption of technologies into your product lifecycle is – in many cases – not uncomplicated.
+Having said that, it should be noted that the adoption of technologies into your product lifecycle is – in many cases – complicated.

 We live in the patent-everything-that-is-patentable era.
 As inventors and researchers around the globe have come to realize the value patents hold, there are very few technologies in existence that are open-source.
 The first to file race has led to the current system where almost every technology that has surfaced is protected by dozens of patents by the early innovators in the field.